-72. The review of land acquisition act and ADB policy principles has been done to identify the differences and gaps between the ADB assessment procedures and the requirements of the government of Pakistan.
+54. The review of land acquisition act and ADB policy principles has been done to identify the differences and gaps between the ADB assessment procedures and the requirements of the government of Pakistan.

-Comparison of Pakistan's Acts6 and ADB SPS
+4.2: Comparison of Pakistan's Acts4 and ADB SPS

-Telegraph Act (1885)& ADB Safeguard Policy Statement (2009) Pakistan Land Acquisition Act (1894) Telegraph Act (1885 Based on ADB policy all land impacts are to The Telegraph act (TA) provides that land for be compensated.
-As urban/ residentialtower construction or under a transmission, line commercial land is affected both if a tower is not to be acquired or compensated as long as provides clearance and not, the TA provisions have been modified for this subthe land's permanent productive potential is not affected.
-Under the TA therefore only temporary project, so as to address damages that a impacts on crops are compensated. tower causes to plots with real estate value.
+Telegraph Act (1885) & ADB Safeguard Policy Statement Pakistan Land Acquisition Act (1894) (2009)Telegraph Act (1885 Based on ADB policy all land The Telegraph act (TA) provides that impacts are to be compensated.
+As land for tower construction or under a urban/ residential-commercial land is transmission, line is not to be acquired affected both if a tower provides or compensated as long as the land's clearance and not, the TA provisions permanent productive potential is not have been modified for this subaffected.
+Under the TA therefore only project, so as to address damages temporary impacts on crops are that a tower causes to plots with real compensated. estate value.
 For this sub-project urban and commercial or residential plots whether urban or rural will be fully acquired and compensated at market rates.
-The same will happen in case of rural/agricultural land, when the land under a tower is no longer usable or access of it is restricted.
+The same will happen in case of rural/agricultural land. when the land under a tower is no longer usable or access of it is restricted.
+LAA 1894 Lack of title should not be a bar to Only titled landowners or customary compensation.
+Requires rights holders are recognized for treatment of those without clear compensation. land titles (e.g., squatters or other informal settlers) in terms of their entitlements for resettlement assistance and compensation for the loss of non-land assets. • Only titled landowners or customary Lack of title should not be a bar to rights holders are recognized for compensation.
+Requires compensation. treatment of those without clear land titles (e.g., squatters or other informal settlers) in terms of their entitlements for resettlement assistance and compensation for the loss of non-land assets.
+Only registered landowners.
+Crop compensation is to sharecroppers and leaseholders are provided irrespective of the land eligible for compensation of crop registration status of the affected losses. farmers/share croppers.
+Crops for two seasons Rabi (winter) and Kharif (summer) for full one year are to be compensated based on existing market rates and average farm produce per unit area.

-6Telegraph Act,1885 & LAA 1894
+4Telegraph Act, 1885 & LAA 1894